Meet The Team

 Carl started with Candela Controls as an Installation Technician and today, Carl serves as a Project Manager.
 A few of the projects he has really enjoyed working on, include Coca-Cola, Disney’s Rock & Roll Roller Coaster at Disney’s Hollywood Studios, Disney’s Theatre in the Wild at Disney’s Animal Kingdom, Disney’s Animal Kingdom Lodge, Bob Marley’s, Margaritaville, and the Universal Studio Cineplex at the City Walk Complex at Universal Studios, AT&T/Cirent Semiconductor chip plants’ clean room, Walt Disney World’s main computer/IT building, and the Orlando International Airport/ Food court, to name a few.

 After graduating from The University of Central Florida, with a degree in Interdisciplinary Studies, Kelly joined the Candela team as an Administrative Assistant in October 2014.
-Kelly is responsible for handling calls, putting together project submittals and manuals, presentation and conference material, and managing the database.
+Kelly is responsible for handling calls, assembling project submittals and manuals, presentation and conference material, and managing the database.
 Prior to working at Candela, Kelly was an at home advisor for Apple Inc. and an Operations Assistant with Geek Squad®.
 Her previous work experience with both Apple Inc. and Geek Squad® has allowed her to help out with any day-to-day technical glitches that may occur.
-In her free time Kelly can be found working on her sailboat, exploring new places to photograph, or spending time with her three cats.
+In her free time Kelly can be found working on her sailboat, exploring new places to photograph, or spending time with her five cats.

 Thierry Housiau is Candela’s bookkeeper and is responsible for general accounting, including accounts payable & receivable, payroll, and billing.
 Thierry was born and raised in Antwerp, Belgium and has been working in the accounting field for the last 26 years.
 He has built up his knowledge beginning at his very first accounting job in 1990 in a family business, where he was employed from 1990 to 1997.
 Thierry’s proficiency in accounting and Excel as well as striving to keep customers happy makes him an asset to the Candela team!